VOA Broadcasting in Georgian

 Android - bit.ly/VOAandroid

-Washington Today – A weekly 20-minute TV magazine show carried by nationwide Georgian Public TV (GPBTV).
-The show focuses on developments in the United States, American perspectives on major developments in the region, the Georgian diaspora, and features on social issues, medicine, science, technology and culture.
+Washington Today – A weekly 20-minute TV magazine carried by nationwide Georgian Public TV (GPBTV).
+The show focuses on developments in the United States, American perspectives on major developments in the target area, the Georgian diaspora, and features on social issues, medicine, science, technology and culture.